After-Shock/Cloudbox-wiki/Cloudflare-Manually.md

    1. Under the "DNS" tab, add the DNS records for your [[subdomains|Accessing-Cloudbox-Apps#default-apps]], with the IP address pointing to your server.
 Set the `plex` subdomain to `DNS and HTTP proxy (CDN)` (click the cloud icon).
 The others can be left as `DNS Only`, or  `DNS and HTTP proxy (CDN)` if you wish.

-      _Note 1: Any subdomains you want to add in the future, will be added to Cloudflare instead of your Domain Registrar's website._
+      _Note 1: Any subdomains you want to add in the future will need to be added to Cloudflare instead of your Domain Registrar's website._

       _Note 2: If you have a separate Plex and Feeder setup, you will need to set the Plex and Feeder Cloudboxes IP addresses with their respective subdomains._